Spermatogonium

 A spermatogonium (plural: spermatogonia) is an undifferentiated male germ cell.
 Spermatogonia undergo spermatogenesis to form mature spermatozoa in the seminiferous tubules of the testicles.

-There are three subtypes of spermatogonia in humans:

-Type A (dark) cells, with dark nuclei.
-These cells are reserve spermatogonial stem cells which do not usually undergo active mitosis.

-Type A (pale) cells, with pale nuclei.
-These are the spermatogonial stem cells that undergo active mitosis.
-These cells divide to produce Type B cells.

-Type B cells, which undergo growth and become primary spermatocytes.

-Types of spermatogonia
+Subtypes

 Spermatogonia are often classified into different types depending on their stage in the differentiation process.
 In humans and most mammals, spermatogonia are divided into two types, A and B, but this can differ for other organisms.

 There are three subtypes of spermatogonia in humans: